AmishaP-03/E-Commerce/README.md

 # E-Commerce
-A React based e-commerce application to explore solutions of prop drilling.
+A React based e-commerce application (with a basic feature of adding/removing products from cart) to explore solutions of prop drilling.

 Ways to get rid of prop drilling: